UPDATED | NOVEMBER 3, 2022

 Wondering if you’re in a debris path?
 Here’s what all those blue and yellow lines mean.

-To clarify, the example below is a previous “normal” controlled rocket body descent, Long March 3B (CZ-3B) that reentered 3 May 2021.
+To clarify, the example below is of the previous CZ-5B rocket body descent that reentered on July 30, 2022.
 The map shows the prediction window as one continuous path.
-The rocket body was predicted to reenter anywhere along the blue or yellow paths, with the yellow satellite icon indicating where the final reentry occurred.
+The rocket body was predicted to reenter anywhere along the blue or yellow paths, with the yellow “circles” icon indicating the midpoint of our latest reentry prediction window, with the red icon being near the final reentry.

-- The blue line shows the orbital path prior to the reentry, and each tick mark is a five-minute interval
+- The blue line shows the ground track uncertainty prior to the middle of the reentry window; each tick mark is a five-minute interval

 The Current Situation

-The Long March 5B reentry is unusual because during launch, the first stage of the rocket reached orbital velocity instead of falling downrange as is common practice.
-The empty rocket body is now in an elliptical orbit around Earth where it is being dragged toward an uncontrolled reentry.
+The Long March 5B reentry is unusual because, during launch, the first stage of the rocket reached orbital velocity instead of falling downrange as is common practice.
+The empty rocket body is now in a near-circular orbit around Earth where it is being dragged toward an uncontrolled reentry.

 Debris Footprint of Long March 5B